 Acts of Parliament

 - Land Transport Management Act 2003(external link) sets out the requirements and processes for local authorities to obtain funding for roading construction and maintenance, and for the funding of NZ Police on-road enforcement.
-As amended in 2013, it sets out the requirements for regional councils to contract for the provision of public transport services.
-As amended in 2008, it is also the act that establishes the NZ Transport Agency.
+It sets out the requirements for regional councils to contract for the provision of public transport services.
+It is also the Act that establishes Waka Kotahi NZ Transport Agency and the Director of Land Transport.

-- Government Roading Powers Act 1989(external link) provides the necessary powers for the Transport Agency and ministers to build, maintain and manage roads.
+- Government Roading Powers Act 1989(external link) provides the necessary powers for Waka Kotahi and ministers to build, maintain and manage roads.
 It was originally passed as the Transit New Zealand Act 1989.

 - Land Transport Management (Apportionment and Refund of Excise Duty and Excise-Equivalent duty) Regulations 2004(external link) provides for the refund in certain circumstances of a proportion of the fuel tax paid on motor spirits and lists types of vehicles for which a refund may be available.